Meiyan88/A_Docker_Example/README.md

 Verify if your Dokcer Image is available.

-First, confirm that the Docker image with the name "teamname" is mounted.
+First, confirm that the Docker Image with the name "teamname" is mounted.

 Next, you need to make a directory called "input_images" and move the testing CT scans into it: